• Skip to primary navigation

 PRO TIP: This is really one of those recipes where it’s crucial that you have everything prepped before you start, otherwise, you’ll overcook the seafood.

-Step 1- create a broth
+Step 1- Create a broth

 Bring water to a boil in a large pot, then add the seasoning ingredients and let the broth boil for 10 minutes.
-Set a timer for 25 minutes.
-That’s about how long new potatoes will take to cook.

 A cutting board with chopped vegetables

-Step 2- make the sauce
+Step 2- Make the sauce

-Step 3 – start with potatoes
+Step 3 – Potatoes first

-Step 4 – add corn and sausage
+Step 4 – Corn and sausage next

-Step 5 – start adding seafood
+Step 5 – Seafood last

 A pot full of all the ingredients for a seafood boil